seek-oss/skuba/.changeset/five-cows-raise.md

 deps: esbuild 0.18

-See the [release notes](https://github.com/evanw/esbuild/releases/tag/v0.18.0) for more information.
-Note that `skuba build` will continue to infer `target` from `tsconfig.json` at this time.
+`skuba build` will continue to infer `target` from `tsconfig.json` at this time.
+See the [esbuild release notes](https://github.com/evanw/esbuild/releases/tag/v0.18.0) for other details.